-Analysis of field data collected by EPA and presented in the January 1987 technical report shows that a portion of oil and gas wastes contain constituents of concern above EPA health-or environmental-based standards.
+Analysis of field data collected by EPA and presented in the January 1987 technical report shows that a portion of oil and gas wastes contain constituents of concern above EPA healthor environmental-based standards.
 For example, wastes at 7 percent of the sites generating drilling fluids and 23 percent of the statistically weighted sample sites generating produced water contain one or more of the toxic constituents of concern at levels greater than 100 times the health-based standards.
 The constituents typically exceeding the standards in drilling fluids are fluoride, lead, cadmium, and chromium.
 The constituents exceeding the standards in produced water are benzene, arsenic, barium, and boron.
-In addition, wastes at 78 percent of the sample sites generating produced water, contain chlorides at levels greater than 1,000 times the EPA secondary maximum contaminant level for chloride.
+In addition, wastes at 78 percent of the sample sites generating drilling fluids, and 75 percent of the sample sites generating produced water, contain chlorides at levels greater than 1,000 times the EPA secondary maximum contaminant level for chloride.
 Like large-volume wastes, associated wastes contain a wide variety of hazardous constituents.
 Many associated wastes contain constituents that are similar in chemical composition and/or toxicity to other wastes currently regulated under RCRA Subtitle C.